Canon XT vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XT does not provide wifi capability.

-Both the XT and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the XT and the A7R II have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the A7R II was followed by the Sony A7R III.
 Further information on the features and operation of the XT and A7R II can be found, respectively, in the Canon XT Manual (free pdf) or the online Sony A7R II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon XT and the Sony A7R II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.